inovachrono/Saavn-Downloader/README.md

 $ python download_reloaded.py -album
 $ Paste the URL of Artist Profile: https://www.jiosaavn.com/artist/babbal-rai-albums/pRd5ZTGrLv8_
 ```
+*\*If none of the flag such as --album, --song is specified for the artist then by default the Artist music will be downloaded in Album folder structure i.e. there will be as many album folders as the number of albums an artist has on jiosaavn and not a single songs folder that you get when --song flag is specified.

 #### Download All Songs of an Artist